 You can use the bus service especially for local short trips, for example around Central Park or in Brooklyn and Queens.

-Buses have a significant use in Staten Island, where there is no subway network, and also when travelling to La Guardia LGA, which is also not served by the subway.
+Buses are also of significant use in Staten Island, where there is no subway network, and also when travelling to La Guardia LGA, which is also not served by the subway.

 Stops are on signal, so you always have to pull the yellow string along the windows or press the "Stop" button to get off.